-- Given that the EMT was created because of NOx pollution associated with non-compliant diesel vehicles, we believe that the funding should be set aside for clean, alternative fuel vehicle projects that focus on maximizing NOx reduction for the funds spent - ✓ Provide a larger incentive and greater overall funding for medium- and heavy-duty engines that deliver greater NOx reductions than currently required for new vehicles and engines - Target funding for technologies that have demonstrated the ability to deliver actual lower in-use emissions when operated in real-world conditions - Provide the highest level of funding to applications that produce the largest share of NOx emissions (in most regions this means prioritizing for short-haul, regional-haul and refuse trucks) - ✓ Prioritize funding for commercially available products that are ready for use - ✓ Prioritize funding for clean vehicles rather than fueling infrastructure - ✓ Scale funding to incentivize the cleanest engines available at a minimum, provide parity among alternative fuels by following a version of the Colorado VW Plan that funds non-diesel alternative vehicles in the private sector at 25% of the cost of the vehicle and public sector vehicles at 40% - Ensure that funding incentivizes adoption by both public and private fleets - Prioritize projects that include partnerships that provide a match such as a CNG or LNG station being built in locations that will receive the VW funding - ✓ Accelerate the funding in the early years to maximize the NOx reduction benefits - ✓ Use vehicles emissions measurement tools that reflect current technologies and performance under real world operation duty cycles Argonne National Laboratory's AFLEET tool and HDVEC tools are the most current tools available
+- Given that the EMT was created because of NOx pollution associated with non-compliant diesel vehicles, we believe that the funding should be set aside for clean, alternative fuel vehicle projects that focus on maximizing NOx reduction for the funds spent - ✓ Provide a larger incentive and greater overall funding for medium- and heavy-duty engines that deliver greater NOx reductions than currently required for new vehicles and engines - Target funding for technologies that have demonstrated the ability to deliver actual lower in-use emissions when operated in real-world conditions - Provide the highest level of funding to applications that produce the largest share of NOx emissions (in most regions this means prioritizing for short-haul, regional-haul and refuse trucks) - Prioritize funding for commercially available products that are ready for use - ✓ Prioritize funding for clean vehicles rather than fueling infrastructure - ✓ Scale funding to incentivize the cleanest engines available at a minimum, provide parity among alternative fuels by following a version of the Colorado VW Plan that funds non-diesel alternative vehicles in the private sector at 25% of the cost of the vehicle and public sector vehicles at 40% - Ensure that funding incentivizes adoption by both public and private fleets - Prioritize projects that include partnerships that provide a match such as a CNG or LNG station being built in locations that will receive the VW funding - ✓ Accelerate the funding in the early years to maximize the NOx reduction benefits - ✓ Use vehicles emissions measurement tools that reflect current technologies and performance under real world operation duty cycles Argonne National Laboratory's AFLEET tool and HDVEC tools are the most current tools available

 Compared to other alternative fuels and to diesel vehicles, natural gas vehicles that are commercially available today, offer the best solution for addressing the goals of the EMT and delivering the most nitrogen oxide (NOx) emission reductions for the lowest cost.
-NDEP recognizes the value of cost effective NOx reductions that NGVs provide, and that these emission reductions can be realized today while Nevada prepares for a zero emission vehicle future.

-NGVAmerica welcomes the opportunity to provide further information and analysis on the economic and environmental benefits of natural gas vehicles in Nevada.
-Please contact Jeff Clarke, NGVAmerica General Counsel & Regulatory Affairs Director at 202.824.7364 (jclarke@NGVAmerica.org), or Sherrie Merrow, NGVAmerica State Government Advocacy Director at 303.883.5121 (smerrow@NGVAmerica.org) to set up a meeting and for additional information.
+NGVAmerica and its members are eager to serve as a resource to assist the State of Massachusetts in its evaluation and development of the state's VW Beneficiary Mitigation Plan.
+We strongly encourage the state to recognize the unmatched role that natural gas vehicles play in delivering NOx emissions reductions required by the Trust.
+Please contact Jeff Clarke, NGVAmerica General Counsel & Regulatory Affairs Director at 202.824.7364 (iclarke@NGVAmerica.org), or Sherrie Merrow, NGVAmerica State Government Advocacy Director at 303.883.5121 (smerrow@NGVAmerica.org) to set up a meeting and for additional information.